-Introducing Merge npm Integration – A New Way of Importing Components
+Merge npm Integration – Another Way of Importing Components

-We added a designer-friendly way of bringing UI code components into UXPin’s editor.
-It’s our new npm integration that makes Merge accessible to teams who lack active engineer’s support.
+Here’s a designer-friendly way of bringing UI code components into UXPin’s editor.
+It’s our npm integration that makes Merge accessible to teams who lack active engineer’s support.

 Revolutionize Your Design Process with UXPin Merge